 The Lesson: While social media is an essential component of every successful digital marketing strategy, your email campaign mustn’t be a mere afterthought.
-Despite the growing popularity of other marketing channels, research shows that email marketing is still the most effective.
+Despite the growing popularity of other marketing channels, research shows that email marketing is still effective, with roughly 21.5% open rate (CTOR).
 To ensure the success of your campaign, your emails should be personalized as much as possible.

 The Final Word

 Despite increasingly tough competition and a gradual loss of third-party content, Netflix has managed to stay the undisputed streaming video leader.
 While many factors have contributed to this success, the company’s foolproof digital content strategy is perhaps the most important.
 Marketers from all backgrounds can learn a thing or two by looking at Netflix’s combination of high-quality original content, localization efforts, and multi-channel marketing strategy with a focus on personalized email campaigns.